greydot/log-effect/README.md

 [![Build Status](https://secure.travis-ci.org/greydot/log-effect.png)](http://travis-ci.org/greydot/log-effect)

 An extensible log effect using extensible-effects.
 This library introduces two new effects to your extensible effects arsenal, `Log` and `LogM`.
+In short, if you'd like to add logging to pure code (that is, without Lift effect), `Log` is your best choice, otherwise go for `LogM`.

 ## Log

 This is the simpler of the two. `Log` allows for logging in pure code, as well as filtering using `filterLog`.
-The downside of this effect is that when your code launches multiple threads using `async` or `forkIO`, messages from every thread other than the main thread will be lost.
+The downside of this effect is that when your code launches multiple threads using `async` or `forkIO`, messages from every thread other than the thread where the handler is run will be lost.

 ## LogM